Ukraine is Not a Piano

 One protagonist of this epic fuck-up is Vasyl Burba, ex-head of Ukraine’s Military Intelligence Directorate, who last week was evicted from his state-owned residence after turning down an offer to become ambassador to Australia.
 Ukrainian journalist Yuriy Butusov provides details here.

-Fugitive ex-Deputy SBU chief Dmytro Neskoromny said on his Telegram channel that it was Burba who ratted out details of the operation to a Russian agent named Kharitonov (who starred in a minute-long YouTube clip published by the SBU chatting up battles in Donbas with a Wagner PMC commander).
+Fugitive ex-Deputy SBU chief Dmytro Neskoromny said allegedly on his Telegram channel that it was Burba who ratted out details of the operation to a Russian agent named Kharitonov (who starred in a minute-long YouTube clip published by the SBU chatting up battles in Donbas with a Wagner PMC commander).
+Allegedly, because we don’t know where Dmytro is, or if he is even alive.

 Mykhailo Podoliak, advisor to President’s Office Head Andriy Yermak, said on Facebook that Skoromny is a suspect in a plan to assassinate the head of the SBU’s internal security directorate Andriy Naumov.